 While humans often enjoy being a "big fish in a small pond," actual fish rarely agree with this sentiment.
-Small tanks not only limit your fish to unnaturally small activity areas, they are difficult to maintain.
+Small tanks not only limit your fish to unnaturally small activity areas, but they are also difficult to maintain.
 You should give your pet minimally a 10-gallon aquarium.
-Your fish will not only have more room for exercise in a large aquarium, he will likely enjoy better water quality, as larger tanks are easier to maintain.
+Your fish will not only have more room for exercise in a large aquarium, but he will also likely enjoy better water quality, as larger tanks are easier to maintain.

 Feeding your betta stimulating foods will help keep his synapses firing.
 While you must always keep his nutritional needs in mind, and you should consult your veterinarian before changing his diet, consider offering your pet small insects, shrimp or feeder fish.
 These small fish have small mouths, so be sure offered food is small enough for your betta to swallow it.

 You can also stimulate your betta's mind by directly interacting with him.
 For example, you can shine a laser pointer onto the surfaces of his aquarium.
 By darting the red dot around the tank, you can likely catch your fish's interest and coax him into chasing the mysterious light around the tank.
 Just be sure to avoid shining the pointer into your pet's eyes.

 You can entertain your fish by teaching him a number of simple tricks, such as swimming through a hoop or flaring on command, by using classical conditioning techniques.
 For example, begin showing your betta a mirror, which will elicit a territorial response.
-Repeat this activity for several days; after it becomes routine, try to switch the item that elicits the display to an ordinary item -- such as your car keys -- by displaying them along with the mirror.
+Repeat this activity for several days; after it becomes routine, try to switch the item that elicits the display to an ordinary item — such as your car keys — by displaying them along with the mirror.
 With time and repetition, the fish should begin to associate the keys with the need to flare, allowing you to get him to flare by showing him the keys alone.